zubinchopra/portaldocs/portal-sdk/templates/top-extensions-faq.md

 {"gitdown": "include-file", "file": "../templates/portalfx-extensions-faq-configuration.md"}

-## Forms
+## Loading and managing data

-FAQ's for forms.
+FAQ's that are associated with data and objects that manage data.

-{"gitdown": "include-file", "file": "../templates/portalfx-extensions-faq-forms.md"}
+{"gitdown": "include-file", "file": "../templates/portalfx-extensions-faq-data.md"}

 ## Hosting Service